-Standalone libCEED¶
+Standalone libCEED

-The following two examples have no dependencies, and are designed to be self-contained.
+The following three examples have no dependencies, and are designed to be self-contained.
+For additional examples that use external discretization libraries (MFEM, PETSc, Nek5000 etc.) see the subdirectories in examples/.

 This example shows how to compute line/surface/volume integrals of a 1D, 2D, or 3D domain \(\Omega\) respectively, by applying the mass operator to a vector of \(1\)s.
 It computes: